AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 ## Readiness indicators

-Some recommendation types use behavioral data from your shoppers to [train machine learning models](behavioral-data.md) to build personalized recommendations.
+The goal of readiness indicators is to show which recommendation types will perform best based on the catalog and behavioral data available right now.
+Readiness indicators categorize recommendation types into either static-based or dynamic-based.
+Static-based use catalog data only; whereas dynamic-based use behavioral data from your shoppers.
+That behavioral data is used to [train machine learning models](behavioral-data.md) to build personalized recommendations.

+### Static-based

-Requires only catalog data.
+The following recommendation types are static-based because they only require catalog data.
 No behavioral data is needed for these:

 * _Most Like This_
 * _Recently Viewed_
 * _Visual Similarity_

+### Dynamic-based

+The following recommendation types are dynamic-based because they use storefront behavioral data.

-Based on last six months of storefront behavioral data:
+Last six months of storefront behavioral data:

 * _Viewed this, viewed that_
 * _Viewed this, bought that_
 * _Bought this, bought that_
 * _Recommended for you_

-Popularity-based recommendation types use the last seven days of storefront behavioral data:
+Last seven days of storefront behavioral data:

 * Most Viewed
 * Most Purchased
 * Added to Cart
 * Trending

-Readiness indicator values are expected to fluctuate due to factors such as the overall size of the catalog, volume of product interaction events (views, adds to cart, purchases), and percentage of skus that register those events within a certain time window, as listed above.
-For example, during peak holiday season traffic, the readiness indicators might show higher values than in times of normal volume.
+### Visualize progress

 To help you visualize the training progress of each recommendation type, the _Select Recommendation type_ section displays a measure of readiness for each type.
 These readiness indicators are calculated based on a couple factors: